 - Development of an academic accommodations and support plan.

-- A space for students receiving Brisson Center Services to work under the direction of faculty during their open time.
+- A space for students to work under the direction of a support services faculty associate during their open time.

-- Communication to parents regarding their son’s academic progress and use of Brisson Center Services once per academic cycle (seven days).
+- Communication to parents regarding their son’s academic progress and use of Brisson Center Services.

-- A workshop for students receiving Brisson Center services who did not attend the Brisson Center Summer Session to assist them in using the iPad for organizing and managing work completion.
+- A workshop for students who did not attend the Brisson Center Summer Session to assist them in using the iPad for organizing and managing work completion.

 Students are registered to receive Brisson Center Services for a full year.
 This is a fee based service.